coala/coala/docs/Developers/Newcomers_Guide.rst

 .. seealso::

-    For more information about what bears are, please check the following link: `Writing bears <http://api.coala.io/en/latest/Developers/Writing_Bears.html>`_
+    For more information about what bears are, please check the following link: `Writing Native bears <http://api.coala.io/en/latest/Developers/Writing_Native_Bears.html>`_

 The easy issues that will help you get started are labeled as ``difficulty/newcomer`` and are only there to give you a glimpse of how it is